PrestaShop/mjml-theme-converter/README.md

 Create your own email template
 ------------------------------

-- fork `PrestaShop/mjml-theme-converter`, install it with `git clone`.
+- fork `PrestaShop/mjml-theme-converter` and install it with `git clone`
 - Run `composer install`
-- Install `mjml` (https://github.com/mjmlio/mjml).
+- Install [`mjml`](https://github.com/mjmlio/mjml).
 Either install it globally or install it with `npm install`.
 - Copy `app/config/parameters.yml.dist` to `app/config/parameters.yml`.
-Set the parameter `mjml_use_npm` accordingly to
-  the way mjml is installed
+Set the parameter `mjml_use_npm` accordingly to the way mjml is installed
 - The base theme, written in MJML (MailJet Markup Language) is in the folder `/mails/themes/modern_mjml`.
 Adjust it to your needs.
-- Run above command (e.g. `php /bin/console prestashop:mail:convert-mjml modern_mjml ../prestashop/mails/themes/modern`
-  if the two projects `PrestaShop/mjml-theme-converter` and `PrestaShop/Prestashop` are located in the same folder) to convert your mjml templates to twig templates.
+- Run above command (e.g. `php bin/console prestashop:mail:convert-mjml modern_mjml ../prestashop/mails/themes/modern` if the two projects `PrestaShop/mjml-theme-converter` and `PrestaShop/Prestashop` are located in the same folder) to convert your mjml templates to twig templates.
 This will create all the twig files (and overwrite the existing).
 - In Prestashop Backoffice, menu `Design - Email Theme`, select your theme and click on `Generate emails` for all your installed languages.

 Note about the structure of the layout templates